-Not sure if you've seen my budding Instagram account, but my hair is short.
+Not sure if you've seen posts of me on our Instagram page, but my hair is short.
 It's currently a hybrid between ear and neck length due to a recent mishap with the scissors.
 Dealing with kinky strands of varying lengths is rather frustrating, and has resulted in my utter dependance on bobby pins.
 I use them for everything from stretching my hair to hiding my ends to keeping my twists or braids down.
 They're actually a fantastic tool in this sense, providing a tonne of versatility and functionality when I need it most.
 However, I'm finding that I need so many of them that by the time I'm finished styling I've got as many bobby pins on my head as braids!

 I don't know about you, but I can't stand the sight of bobby pins - unless they're strategically placed as accessories.
 To me bobby pins are scaffolding.
 My hairstyle is a performance and I'd rather people didn't look backstage!
 But alas, many of my strands are too short to even reach the ponytail so what's a girl to do?